MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 they are generated.

 This resource management parameter is designed for advanced users.
-When you use this parameter, Windows PowerShell does not call the next cmdlet in the pipeline until the number of objects generated equals OutBuffer + 1.
+When you use this parameter, PowerShell does not call the next cmdlet in the pipeline until the number of objects generated equals OutBuffer + 1.
 Thereafter, it sends all objects as they are generated.